 There are also aspects of the welder that you need to understand to help you make the best decision:

 - Duty Cycle: At a basic level, this shows how long you can continuously run your welder before it overheats and shuts down.
-It is a percentage of a 1o minute stretch of time.
-A welder with a duty cycle of 30% can weld for 3 minutes at it’s highest rated power output (30% of 10 minutes) before the machine needs a rest.
+It is a percentage of a 10-minute stretch of time.
+A welder with a duty cycle of 30% can weld for 3 minutes at its highest rated power output (30% of 10 minutes) before the machine needs a rest.
 A lower power setting extends the welder’s duty cycle.
-Depending on the unit, you can reduce the power to a point where you can achieve 100% duty cycle.
-Obviously, the higher the duty cycle (at full power), the more welding you can do in a short amount of time.
-Also the higher the duty cycle, the more expensive the welder will be.
+Depending on the unit, you can reduce the power to a point where you can achieve a 100% duty cycle.
+Obviously, the higher the duty cycle (at full power), the more welding you can do quickly.
+Also, the higher the duty cycle, the more expensive the welder will be.

 - High Frequency – Creates an arc between the tungsten electrode when a small distance from the metal, allowing the weld to start instantly.
-Use this carefully as this High Frequency can damage some computer or other some other electronic systems.
-Vehicle exhaust systems, for example, share electronic grounding with the vehicle’s computer systems so high frequency starts when welding an exhaust system can actually damage the vehicle’s computer.
+Use this carefully, as this High Frequency can damage some computers or other electronic systems.
+Vehicle exhaust systems, for example, share electronic grounding with the vehicle’s computer systems, so high-frequency starts when welding an exhaust system can actually damage the vehicle’s computer.

 - Lift Start – this requires the welder to manipulate the electrode in such a way that it “rolls up”, or lifts to an angle where the tungsten electrode is the correct distance to create the arc so the weld can start.